What is Impulse Turbine, Its Uses Diagram and How it Works?

 A Pelton turbine has its major components as runner, nozzle, and deflector.
 It is used for high water drop height.
 One or more nozzles (up to 6) help in converting the water head to high-speed flow.

-As the water flow, consequently, the power of the turbine is controlled by regulating the water flow quantity.
+As the water flows, consequently, the power of the turbine is controlled by regulating the water flow quantity.

 The system features a series of buckets symmetrically around the cylindrical runner of the turbine.
 The design and shape of these buckets cause the water jet to hit the center of the bucket and come out from both sides.

-This exit occurs in a way that the water coming out of the bucket does not hit the next one, resulting in a brake.
+This exit occurs in a way that the water coming out of the bucket does not hit the next one, resulting in a break.
 The axis of the turbine wheel can be mounted vertically or horizontally.
-For high powers, efficiency, and a higher number of nozzles, the wheel shaft is always vertical, and the generator is installed above the turbine.
+For high power, efficiency, and a higher number of nozzles, the wheel shaft is always vertical, and the generator is installed above the turbine.

 A deflector is located between the runner and the nozzle.
 It helps to prevent water from spraying from the nozzle to the buckets when the load is suddenly removed from the turbine.
 This increases its rotational speed.
 Finally, a spear is used to stop the flow of water.